kentcdodds/old-kentcdodds.com/content/blog/should-i-usestate-or-usereducer/index.md

 Oh, and if you're prototyping, the code can be as unmaintainable as you want :)
 So who cares?
 Do what's faster.

+## One situation when `useReducer` is basically always better

+**If your one element of your state relies on the value of another element of your state, then it's almost always best to use `useReducer`**

+Please ping me on twitter later to update this and explain my reasoning a bit more.
+At the time I'm writing this I need to go to bed.
+I'll update this later.

 ## Conclusion

 So what's the answer?
 Really, it depends. `useState` is literally built on top